EMDR TRAUMA THERAPY IN ARIZONA

 Closure is vital at the end of therapy, just as it is at the end of each session.
 The therapist makes sure you feel better than when you started.
 They’ll teach you self-soothing techniques and encourage healthy behaviors like journaling.

 During this stage, you look back over what you’ve done and reaffirm your positive intentions for the future.

 Far too often people mistakenly believe that events are somehow unimportant if they don’t meet a certain standard or level of distress.
 Many events can be traumatic or distressing because of the personal significance to the individual, as well as their personality and temperament.

 Because EMDR Therapy focuses on personal experience, it downplays what a therapist or others think of an event, and instead deals directly with how the experience affected the client.
 EMDR Therapy comprehensively identifies and addresses experiences that have overwhelmed the brain’s natural resilience or coping ability, which generate traumatic symptoms or coping strategies such as: flashbacks, depression, anxiety, panic, insomnia, isolating behaviors, and self-medication with drugs and alcohol.

-EMDR is used to assist clients as they reprocess traumatic or distressing memories until they are no longer psychologically troublesome.
-Our clinicians assist clients as they attend to past experiences that have set the groundwork for their addiction, and dysfunctional emotions, beliefs, and sensations, with the positive experience needed to enhance future adaptive behaviors and mental health.
+Our clinicians assist clients as they attend to past experiences that have set the groundwork for their addiction, and dysfunctional emotions, beliefs, and body sensations, with the positive experience needed to enhance future adaptive behaviors and mental health.